yuq-1s/load_tester/README.md

 ## TODO

-- add progress bar
+- Add progress bar

-- reuse sockaddr in `get_socket`
+- enable `hostname` other than ip

 ## Known bugs

 - `other response` contains those connections did not successfully transfer `sizeof(GOOD_HEADER)` bytes (which may be 200 or 500)

-- threads may stuck at barrier when `num_thread` is large
+- Threads may stuck at barrier when `num_thread` is large